FAQ: What can I expect if I travel with your company?

 Tuscany Vespa Getaway: Piaggio VESPA 125cc LX model.
 This is the classic Vespa.

-Puglia Scooter Tour: Honda SH 125cc or similar.
+Puglia Vespa Tour: Piaggio VESPA 125cc LX model.
+This is the classic Vespa.
+Also available are Honda SH 125cc or similar.
 These scooters have larger diameter front wheels than the classic Vespa, which gives added stability.

-Provence Scooter tour, Croatia Scooter tour, Andalusia Spain Scooter tour: In these countries the law allows people without a motorbike license to driver up to 50cc scooters so we use 50cc scooters of various makes and models.
+Provence Scooter tour and Croatia Scooter tour: In these countries the law allows people without a motorbike license to driver up to 50cc scooters so we use 50cc scooters of various makes and models.
 They are smaller, and weigh less than the 125cc scooters.
 If you have a motorbike license we can provide you with a larger, 125cc scooters for you for a small supplement.

 All the scooters have electronic ignition and automatic gear boxes.
 Brakes are on the handlebars, like on a bicycle.